pbhargesh82/auction.io/docs/DATABASE_SCHEMA.md

 CREATE POLICY "Enable all operations for authenticated users" ON auction_config
     FOR ALL USING (auth.role() = 'authenticated');

-CREATE POLICY "Enable all operations for authenticated users" ON player_queue
-    FOR ALL USING (auth.role() = 'authenticated');
+-- CREATE POLICY "Enable all operations for authenticated users" ON player_queue --     FOR ALL USING (auth.role() = 'authenticated'); -- REMOVED

 CREATE POLICY "Enable all operations for authenticated users" ON team_players
     FOR ALL USING (auth.role() = 'authenticated');